Who is Zhang Xiaogang?

 Zhang was born in Kunming in China’s Yunnan province in 1958 and was the third of four brothers.
-His mother, Qi Ailan, taught Zhang how to draw in order to preoccupy him so that he would stay out of trouble.
+His mother, Qi Ailan, taught Zhang how to draw to preoccupy him to stay out of trouble.

 Aged 18, in 1976, Zhang found himself working on a farm courtesy of the “Down to the Countryside Movement2.”
 But before going to work on the farm, Zhang received some training from Lin Ling, a Chinese watercolor painter, studying formal watercolor and sketching methods.

-In 1977, Zhang joined the Sichuan Academy of Fine arts after the government of China reinstituted the entry examinations in colleges.
+In 1977, Zhang joined the Sichuan Academy of Fine arts after China’s government reinstituted the entry examinations in colleges.
 At the university, he studied oil-based painting.
 He continued learning about different styles of Revolutionary Realism3, ideologies established by Mao Zedong.
 But these principles only served to repel Zhang and his peers towards western philosophy.

 Depression & Alcoholism

 After graduating from college, Zhang hoped to venture into teaching but was denied the chance.
-The denial affected him so much that he slumped in depression for about three years.
-Between 1982 and 1985, he worked at construction sites in his home town as well as a social dancer.
+The denial affected him so much that he slumped into depression for about three years.
+Between 1982 and 1985, he worked at construction sites in his home town.
 Zhang was having difficulties fitting into society, something that led him to self-intense examination.
-He even became an alcoholic and as a result, found himself in the hospital with alcohol-induced internal bleeding.
+He even became an alcoholic and, as a result, found himself in the hospital with alcohol-induced internal bleeding.
 This was in 1984.

-It was during his time in the hospital that he started painting the series “The Ghost Between Black and White,” expressing his visions of life and death while in a hospital bed.
+During his time in the hospital, he started painting the series “The Ghost Between Black and White,” expressing his visions of life and death while in a hospital bed.

 Art Groups & Teaching & Tiananmen

 Zhang felt he needed to do more than just joining a movement.
 Therefore, in 1986, he formed his own art group called South West Art Group5.
-The group included members such as Pan Dehei, Mao Xihui, and Ye Yongqing; a total of more than 80 artists with same ideologies as Zhang.
+The group included Pan Dehei, Mao Xihui, and Ye Yongqing, a total of more than 80 artists with the same ideologies as Zhang.
 The collectivist rationalization had suppressed the desires of many people for many years.
 The main idea of the group was to counter this effect.